oloapinivad/MiLES/README.md

 ## SOFTWARE REQUIREMENTS

 * a.
 R version >3.0
 * b.
-CDO version > 1.6.5 (1.8 at least for GRIB support), compiled with netCDF4
+CDO version > 1.6.5 (1.8 at least for complete GRIB support), compiled with netCDF4
 * c.
 Compiling environment (gcc)

 IMPORTANT: there are 5 R packages (ncdf4, maps, PCICt, akima and mapproj) needed to run **MiLES**.